segmentation-violation/bga-ts-template/docs/tutorials/reversi.md

 There are a couple of variations on the rules for Reversi, but the most common is with `outflanking rules`.
 You can see the official rules at [World Othello](https://www.worldothello.org/about/about-othello/othello-rules/official-rules/).
 The rules have been implemented with the following utility functions.

-1. Copy these functions into your `yourgamename.game.php` file:
+1. Copy these functions into your `modules/php/Game.php` file:

 	```php
 	// Get the complete board with a double associative array